 Applying Undiluted Apple Cider Vinegar Directly to Skin

-Apple Cider Vinegar is not only great for weight loss and digestive health.
-Did you know you can also use ACV for its beauty benefits?
-Applying diluted ACV to your skin helps reduce acne and clear blemishes.
+Apple Cider Vinegar has many claims, for example did you know that some people use ACV for its beauty benefits?
+Some even claim that applying diluted ACV to your skin helps reduce acne and clear blemishes.
 How?
 According to board-certified dermatologist Lian A. Mack, MD “Apple cider vinegar is rich in malic acid, which is similar to alpha-hydroxy acid and has an exfoliating effect on the skin.”

 What You Need to Know